mx4k/RNDplus4free/README.md

 #hazplus4free
-Use Tampermonkey and install script.
+Use Greasemonkey and install script.